zackstout/phyllotaxis-machine-learning/README.md

 Biggest challenges so far: determining whether a pixel lies within a rotated ellipse.

 I can't remember: is it normalized so that Phi gives fitness 1.0?
+(I say below that I did, but when we run it with golden angle we only get 0.84 fitness...)

 ## Screenshot:
 Here are some sample "plants" seen from above: